Ask an Explorer

 Answers from: Lori Savage, Educator at Sea

-How far is the shrimp colony from the Brimstone pit?
+How far is the shrimp colony from the Brimstone Pit?

-Are some critters being killed during this explosion?
-(Brimstone Pit)
+Are some critters being killed during this (Brimstone Pit) explosion?

 Yes, we did encounter numbers of dead animals close to the volcano after some heavy eruption activity.
-Verena Tunnicliffe discusses this in her April 30 th log.
+Verena Tunnicliffe discusses this in her April 30 log.
 The dead organisms would add extra nutrients into the food chain of the vent community.

 Can you see anything from the volcanoes while you are on the surface?